 Dr. Thaker is board certified in gastroenterology and internal medicine.
 Dr. Thaker's research has focused on eliminating endoscope-related infections to improve patient safety, helping to develop and implement the use of the world's first available disposable duodenoscope.
 He has published several research studies, literature reviews, editorials, and a textbook chapter related to the endoscopic management of complex gastrointestinal diseases, anesthesia safety during endoscopy, and preventing infections related to endoscopic instruments.

-Dr. Thaker completed his undergraduate training in chemical engineering at UCLA before attending medical school at New York Medical College.
+Dr. Thaker serves on the national committee for the American Gastroenterological Association's (AGA) Center for GI Innovation and Technology (CGIT), which supports innovation and the development of new technologies for use in gastroenterology, hepatology, nutrition and obesity management.
+He is a member of the American Society of Gastrointestinal Endoscopy (ASGE), the Association for Bariatric Endoscopy (ABE), and the American College of Gastroenterology (ACG).
+He completed his undergraduate training in chemical engineering at UCLA before attending medical school at New York Medical College.
 He completed his internal medicine residency training at Beth Israel Deaconess Medical Center and Harvard Medical School in Boston, followed by gastroenterology fellowship and advanced endoscopy fellowship training at UCLA.
-In additional to performing procedures at UCLA's campuses in Westwood and Santa Monica, Dr. Thaker will be providing advanced procedures in other Southern California locations.
+In additional to performing procedures at UCLA Health campuses in Westwood and Santa Monica, Dr. Thaker performs advanced procedures in other Southern California locations.